 Feeling or Thinking; The Chicken or the Egg

-We create order.
-We don’t have all the facts when immediate assessments are required.
-Our mind bridges the gaps.
-When a partner triggers strong emotions, our heart rate increases, breathing gets deeper, and blood rushes to the face and organs.
-A strong emotional reaction demands a reason.
-In a heightened state, our mind must identify a reason.
-Without a reason, learning is limited.
-Personal security depends on understanding.
-Am I in danger of being assaulted, abandoned, or my rights violated?
+Our thoughts create order—even to illogical actions.
+The immediacy of response forces action before we have sufficient facts.
+Our mind bridges the gaps of the unknown.
+When a partner triggers strong emotions, our heart rate increases, our breathing deepens, and our blood pressure rises; our body prepares to meet a threat.
+The physical reaction demands a reason.
+In the heightened emotional state, our thoughts clarify the reason.
+Without a definable reason, we limit learning and access to complex resolutions requiring more than an automatic response.
+Survival and competition demands realistic interpretations.
+Are we in danger of assault, abandonment, or violation of rights?
 Our organism seeks safety, security and survival.
-We survive by predicting both danger and opportunity.
-The emotions respond accordingly—pushing towards opportunity and pulling away from threats.
+We survive by predicting danger and opportunity.
+The emotions push towards opportunity and flee from threats.

-When we have a healthy partnership between the rational-story-telling mind and the emotional-feeling mind, we artfully blend these rich sources of information.
-Without careful observation, we may follow behavioral paths that lead away from the desired outcome we wish to enjoy.
+When we create a healthy balance between the rational and the emotional mind, we can access rich sources of information.
+Without careful observation, we will continue to follow paths leading away from the desired goals.
+Stop!
+Think!
+Choose!